Towards Domain Specification of Embedding Models in Medicine: Analysis

 \subsection{Per Source Performance on MedTE}

 As explained in the data section, we created our benchmark using a diverse set of medical text data from different sources.
 In table \ref{tab:embedding_performance_src}, we visualized the average performance of models on different sources of data.
-Both Abhinand MedEmbed Base and BAAI Bge Base En V1.5 achieve particularly strong performance on PubMed (0.89–0.90) and BioRxiv (0.89–0.90), substantially outpacing models such as SciBERT (PubMed 0.50; BioRxiv 0.18) and BioClinicalBERT (PubMed 0.47; BioRxiv 0.10).
+Both Abhinand MedEmbed Base and Thenlper GTE Base achieve particularly strong performance on PubMed (0.89–0.90) and on BioRxiv (0.89), substantially outpacing models such as SciBERT (PubMed 0.50; BioRxiv 0.18) and BioClinicalBERT (PubMed 0.47; BioRxiv 0.10).
 Ours further refines this trend, achieving the highest MIMIC‐IV score (0.61) and maintaining robust performance across other clinical sources (Clinical Trials 0.81; MedRxiv 0.74).
-In comparison, general embeddings such as All MiniLM L6 V2 and MPNet Base V2 hover around 0.51–0.55 on PubMed and just 0.64–0.67 on BioRxiv, underscoring the importance of specialized pretraining for domain‐specific tasks.
+In comparison, general embeddings such as All MiniLM L6 V2 and MPNet Base V2 hover around 0.51–0.55 on MIMIC‐IV and just 0.64–0.67 on Clinical Trials, underscoring the importance of specialized pretraining for domain‐specific tasks.

 The MedMCQA and MedQA tasks involve multi‐option question answering, which poses a significant challenge for embedding models to capture the relationship between a question and its correct answer.
 All models converge to a 0.39 average on these datasets, highlighting this difficulty.
-Nevertheless, Ours outperforms competitors on MedMCQA, likely attributable to its extensive pretraining on a diverse set of medical data.
-On the general‐domain Wikipedia task, domain‐adapted models incur only a minor drop—Ours achieves 0.45 and Thenlper GTE Base reaches 0.43—outperforming many general embeddings (All MiniLM L6 V2 at 0.41; BERT Base at 0.26).
-Overall, these results confirm that our model outperforms existing embeddings across specialized biomedical evaluations while preserving—and in some cases enhancing—performance on broader‐scope information sources.
+Nevertheless, Ours outperforms competitors on MedQA, likely attributable to its extensive pretraining on a diverse set of medical data.
+On the general‐domain Wikipedia task, domain‐adapted models incur only a minor drop, Ours achieves 0.45 and Thenlper GTE Base reaches 0.43, outperforming many general embeddings (All MiniLM L6 V2 at 0.41; BERT Base at 0.26).
+Overall, these results confirm that our model outperforms existing embeddings across specialized biomedical evaluations while preserving, and in some cases enhancing, performance on broader‐scope information sources.

 Figure~\ref{fig:wiki_vs_mimc} illustrates the stark contrast in model performance between MIMIC-IV and Wikipedia tasks.
 These two datasets differ fundamentally in content and style: MIMIC-IV consists of specialized, technical clinical records, whereas Wikipedia entries are broadly educational and follow a more structured, encyclopedic format.
 Moreover, embedding models are often pretrained on Wikipedia data, giving them a natural advantage on that domain.
 In contrast, the professional and jargon-heavy language of MIMIC-IV poses a greater challenge, which is reflected in the relative performance gap.
 A very interesting observation is that Nomic Embed Text V1, while being a general model, is better than any other models except for ours, which shows their model is even better than medical models.
 We can also see the performance of models clustered into two groups based on whether they have contrastive learning or not.
 We additionally compare the Wikipedia and MIMIC-IV datasets against PubMed in the Appendix.